Commercial Solar Solutions

 Manage Demand & Reduce Peak Charges

-Many businesses pay not just for energy used, but for how high demand spikes during peak periods.
-Battery storage can reduce those spikes by supplying power when your site demand surges, helping lower demand charges and peak tariff impacts.
+Many businesses pay not just for energy used, but for demand spikes during peak periods.
+Battery storage can reduce those spikes by supplying power when site demand surges, helping lower demand charges and peak tariff impacts.

 Maximise Solar Self-Consumption

-If your business exports excess solar during the day and buys power again later, a battery can store that surplus solar and use it after hours - improving your solar utilisation and reducing reliance on grid power.
+If your business exports excess commercial solar power during the day and buys power again later, a battery can store that surplus solar and use it after hours — improving solar utilisation and reducing reliance on grid power.

 Protect Operations During Outages (Backup Power)

-Reduce Generator Runtime & Fuel Costs (Where Applicable)
+Reduce Generator Runtime and Fuel Costs (Where Applicable)

-For businesses that rely on diesel generators for backup, battery storage can reduce generator runtime by carrying loads during short interruptions and smoothing peaks - cutting noise, emissions, and fuel use in the process.
+For businesses using diesel generators for backup, battery storage can reduce generator runtime by carrying loads during short interruptions and smoothing peaks — cutting noise, emissions, and fuel use.

 Support Sustainability Reporting (Scope 2 Emissions)

-Battery storage can increase renewable energy usage on-site and reduce grid consumption during high-emission periods.
-For businesses tracking ESG or energy performance, batteries can be part of a practical, measurable improvement plan.
+Battery storage can increase renewable energy usage onsite and reduce grid consumption during high-emission periods.
+For businesses tracking ESG or energy performance, batteries can support practical, measurable improvements.

-Battery opportunities vary by site, tariffs, and operational profile.
-The best results come from matching the battery size and controls to how your business actually uses energy — not from a one-size-fits-all approach.
+In a commercial solar system, the best results come from matching battery size and controls to how your business uses energy — not from a one-size-fits-all approach.

 #Ready to Start Saving?
 Let’s Talk Battery Storage.